American Planning and Civic Association: Founding and the City Beautiful movement

-The general offices of the American Civic Association were established in Washington D.C. in January 1910.
+The general offices of the American Civic Association were established in Washington, D.C., in January 1910.
 Its principal founding officers were J. Horace McFarland, President; Clinton Rogers Woodruff of Philadelphia, vice-president; William B. Howland of New York, treasurer; and Richard B. Watrous of Washington, secretary.
 Under McFarland's hand, and with the influence of powerful industrialist and conservationist Stephen Mather who was an ACA member, the organization was one of the big supporters of the United States' national park policy.
 The ACA was an early supporter of the push to have the national park system organized and administered under a single dedicated government body.

 Merger with the National Conference on City Planning and urban Reform

 In 1921, the American Civic Association and the National Conference on City Planning merged to become the American Planning and Civic Association.
 After the merger, the leadership changed.
 Frederic A. Delano became president and Harlean James was recruited to the role of executive director.
 The organization was well-connected nationally at the height of its activities.
-In 1926, its board included J. C. Nichols, John Nolen, Frederick Law Olmsted, Jr., Lorado Taft, Eleanor Roosevelt, Harland Bartholomew, George Dealey, John Barton Payne, Vance C. McCormick, Albert Shaw (journalist), Henry Barnes (traffic engineer), Harold Caparn, Frank Albert Waugh, Charles H. Wacker, John Campbell Merriam, Warren H. Manning, Electus D. Litchfield, Maie Bartlett Heard, Alice Ames Winter, Caroline Bartlett Crane, and Henry Drinker.
+In 1926, its board included J. C. Nichols, John Nolen, Frederick Law Olmsted Jr., Lorado Taft, Eleanor Roosevelt, Harland Bartholomew, George Dealey, John Barton Payne, Vance C. McCormick, Albert Shaw (journalist), Henry Barnes (traffic engineer), Harold Caparn, Frank Albert Waugh, Charles H. Wacker, John Campbell Merriam, Warren H. Manning, Electus D. Litchfield, Maie Bartlett Heard, Alice Ames Winter, Caroline Bartlett Crane, and Henry Drinker.

-Between 1923 and 1933, it was closely involved in the establishment of planning in Washington, D.C. and the implementation of the McMillan Plan.
+Between 1923 and 1933, it was closely involved in the establishment of planning in Washington, D.C., and the implementation of the McMillan Plan.
 It ran several nationwide campaigns overseen by Harlean James.
 Given that the District of Columbia lacked self-government, they established "Federal City Committees" in multiple cities across the country to influence Congress.
-Within DC itself, they worked with the Washington Board of Trade to organize the Committee of 100 on the Federal City from elite Washingtonians, to exert social pressure on congressional representatives.
+Within D.C. itself, they worked with the Washington Board of Trade to organize the Committee of 100 on the Federal City from elite Washingtonians, to exert social pressure on congressional representatives.

 Their campaign was successful, leading to the creation of the National Capital Park Commission.
 The subsequently campaigned to expand its powers to form the National Capital Park and Planning Commission.
-Finally, their campaign would help pass a massive bond issuance, known as the Capper-Cramton Act, that funded park expansion across DC.
+Finally, their campaign would help pass a massive bond issuance, known as the Capper-Cramton Act, that funded park expansion across D.C.